Deep Learning for Science School Webinar Series

 July 6, 2020, 12:30 - 4:35 p.m.

-This half-day virtual workshop for Berkeley Lab researchers will feature speakers from across the lab, industry, and academia discussing ongoing work at the interface of (meta)genomic data and deep learning.
-Registration is not required, but you must be a Berkeley Lab researcher to attend.
+This half-day virtual workshop for Berkeley Lab researchers featured speakers from across the lab, industry, and academia discussing ongoing work at the interface of (meta)genomic data and deep learning.

 Monterey Data Conference